Why Safety Professionals Should Prioritise Testing Programs

 1. The Role of Testing in Risk Reduction

-• Lower absenteeism: Employees impaired by drugs or alcohol are more likely to be absent or under perform.
+• Lower absenteeism: Employees impaired by drugs or alcohol are more likely to be absent or underperform.

 2. Understanding the Testing Process